noxomix/vgl/README.md

 v install noxomix.vgl
 ```

-In order to use OpenGL you don't need to preinstall any shared lib or anything. **vGL** already provides the necassary header-only C library for that.
+In order to use OpenGL you don't need to preinstall any shared lib or anything. **vGL** already provides the necessary header-only C library for that.
 **vGL** uses [Glad](https://gen.glad.sh/) for connecting the OpenGL function with your system.
 By default, **vGL** comes with the OpenGL 2.0 Version without any
 extensions loaded.
 In order to use newer Versions (+ one of the many Extensions) this module provides all functions up to OpenGL 4.6, with just replacing the `/c/gl/gl.h` by
 your prefered Version, downloaded from Glad - and your good to go.
+You need to check the `header-only`-option at glad generator before downloading.

 In order to be able to use the `examples/gears.v` you need to setup GLFW, under Debian/Ubuntu-based systems you can install the required library by:
 ```